See also the extensive photo gallery published by Jeff Bisbee in Bulletin 10 of the Cupressus Conservation Project.

-The biggest officially recorded specimen in Argentina is 57 meters high, 2.20 meters dbh, and 2600 years old (see pictures at left).
+The biggest officially recorded specimen in Argentina is 57 meters high, 2.20 meters dbh, and 2600 years old (see pictures at right).
 It is located near Puerto Sagrario, on the northern branch of Lake Menendez, Los Alerces National Park.
 This tree is very well known in the area, and there are regular tours to visit the site.
 Guardaparques (park rangers) state that taller trees (60-70 meters) can be found on the southern branch of Lake Menendez, but that area is restricted to visitors and there aren't trails or roads to get there.
 Fitzroya is probably the tallest tree in South America (Marcelo Fabián Cano, e-mail 2003.12.22).

 Darwin saw specimens of up to 130 feet (39.6 m) in girth.
 A specimen 426 cm dbh is known from the Monumento De Los Alerzales Forest Reserve, Chile (International Dendrology Society Year Book 1991).

 A crossdated age of 3622 years for a specimen from Chile collected by Lara and Villalba in 1993 (Lara and Villalba 1993, Brown 1996).
 This gives it the second-greatest fully verified age recorded for any living tree.